fnordoglargh/metametalmapper/README.md

 ### Regions

-A _region_ is a group of countries defined inside the main python file.
-Available regions can shown on calling with the switch `-l`.
+A _region_ is a group of countries defined inside `country_helper.py` file.
+Available regions are shown on calling with the switch `-l`.

 A popular region is are the nordic countries *NC* (containing Denmark, Sweden, Norway, Iceland, Finland, Greenland, Faroe Islands, Åland Islands, Svalbard and Jan Mayen).